Introduction

 Seven and a half inches of snow!
 That's what this Appalachian Irishman calls a real snow!

-There were four “dinky” snows in January – 1/3/2022, 1/6/2022, 1/17/2022, and 1/29/2022.
-I wrote about the 1/17/2022 snow, in my first article of that date.
-My first article, of 1/9/2022, wrote about the two snows in one week.
+This year, there were four dinky snows in January on the 3rd, 6th, 17th, and 29th.
+I wrote about the 1/17/2022 snow in my first article that day.
+My first article from 1/9/2022 was about the two snows in one week.

 Historical Blizzards

 History.com (© 2022, A&E Television Networks, LLC.
-All Rights Reserved) has an article, updated 12/15/2020, titled “The Biggest Snow Storms in US History - We trudge back in time to revisit some of the worst blizzards in U.S. History” by History.com Staff; updated Dec.
-15, 2020; original Mar.
-14, 2017.
+All Rights Reserved) has an article titled “The Biggest Snow Storms in US History - We trudge back in time to revisit some of the worst blizzards in U.S. History” by History.com Staff; updated 12/15/2020; original 3/14/2017.

-I wasn't around yet, for the blizzard of March 1888.
+I wasn't around yet for the blizzard of March 1888.
 Papaw Marion Ferrell (4/13/1880 - 11/21/1970) was a boy.
 His wife, Molly Gertrude Archer (11/30/1892 - 6/11/1971), wasn't born yet.

 During the blizzard of January 1922, Granny Wood (Lula Frank Amos, 6/16/1901 - 8/12/1991) and Papaw Aby William Wood (9/4/1901 - 3/14/1983) were young adults.